Part-of-speech tagging: Other taggers and methods

 Some current major algorithms for part-of-speech tagging include the Viterbi algorithm, Brill tagger, Constraint Grammar, and the Baum-Welch algorithm (also known as the forward-backward algorithm).
 Hidden Markov model and visible Markov model taggers can both be implemented using the Viterbi algorithm.
 The rule-based Brill tagger is unusual in that it learns a set of rule patterns, and then applies those patterns rather than optimizing a statistical quantity.
-Unlike the Brill tagger where the rules are ordered sequentially, the POS and morphological tagging toolkit RDRPOSTagger stores rule in the form of a ripple-down rules tree.

 Many machine learning methods have also been applied to the problem of POS tagging.
 Methods such as SVM, maximum entropy classifier, perceptron, and nearest-neighbor have all been tried, and most can achieve accuracy above 95%.

 A direct comparison of several methods is reported (with references) at the ACL Wiki.
 This comparison uses the Penn tag set on some of the Penn Treebank data, so the results are directly comparable.
 However, many significant taggers are not included (perhaps because of the labor involved in reconfiguring them for this particular dataset).
 Thus, it should not be assumed that the results reported here are the best that can be achieved with a given approach; nor even the best that have been achieved with a given approach.

-In 2014, a paper reporting using the structure regularization method for part-of-speech tagging, achieving 97.36% on a standard benchmark dataset.
+In 2014, a paper reported using the structure regularization method for part-of-speech tagging, achieving 97.36% on a standard benchmark dataset.